 The Club occasionally receives non-reciprocal contributions of assets from third parties for nominal or zero value.
-These assets are recognised at fair value on the date of acquisition in the Consolidated Statement of Financial Position, with a corresponding amount of revenue recognised in the Consolidated Statement of Statement of Statement of Comprehensive Income.
+These assets are recognised at fair value on the date of acquisition in the Consolidated Statement of Financial Position, with a corresponding amount of revenue recognised in the Consolidated Statement of Comprehensive Income.